cepthomas/SublimeBagOfTricks/README.md

 to the console.
 This can be annoying because it means you have to have the console open pretty much all the time.
 First attempt was to hook the console stdout but it was not very cooperative.
 So now there are try/except around all the ST callback functions and this works to catch runtime errors and pop up a message box.
-Import/parse errors still go to the console so you have to keep an eye open there while developing but they should disappear quickly.
+Import/parse errors still go to the console so you have to keep an eye open there while developing but they should resolve quickly.

 ## Event Handling